matiwinnetou/spring-soy-view/README.md

 * outputProcessors - a list of processors that should be applied after js compilation takes place.
 Out of the box three implementations are provided: __GoogleClosureOutputProcessor__, __YahooOutputProcessor__ and __PrependAppendOutputProcessor__, which allows to append and prepend an arbitrary JavaScript code, which could be useful if one uses __requirejs__.
 * authManager - an implementation that allows to specify a list of allowedTemplates to be compiled, this is a security measure so that only certain templates are allowed to be compiled to JavaScript.

-An example from an html document:
+An example from a html document:

 ```html
 <script type="text/javascript" src="../bower_components/soyutils/soyutils.js"></script>